14rynx/timer-bot/README.md

     ```shell
     docker-compose up -d --build
     ```

-    If you want to run this without any external things:
+    Add the `LE_EMAIL=your_email@mailserver.com` to the .env file so that certbot can send you info about your certificates If you want to run this without any external things:
     ```shell
     docker-compose up -d --build -f docker-compose+traefik.yml